MLops-NovaIms/SaveTheWorld-/README.md

 • How much will rain in the next 5 years?
 Is the rain enough to be used for gardening and recycling the rainwater for the pool?

+## Data source

+The data is open source and is available in the website: https://snirh.pt/

 ## OurTeam

 Maria, Rosa, Bruna, Daniel and [JJ](https://github.com/JJ)